alvinng4/QuestList_website/docs/index.md

 **Privacy Policy**

 QuestList do not collect any personal data.
-We have no access to data from the usage of in-app features, including quests, habits, rewards, calendar, notes and user-uploaded images.
+We have no access to user data including quests, habits, rewards, calendar, notes and user-uploaded images.

+All personal data are stored in user's iCloud private database.

 **Contact Us**

-If you have any questions regarding privacy while using the Application, please contact us via email at questlist_app@outlook.com.
+If you have any questions, please contact us via email at questlist_app@outlook.com.